Soneso/stellar-ios-mac-sdk/docs/overview.md

 ## Building and submitting transactions

 Actions that change things in Stellar, like sending payments, changing your account, or making offers to trade various kinds of currencies, are called operations.
-In order to actually perform an operation, you create a transaction, which is just a group of operations accompanied by some extra information, like what account is making the transaction and a cryptographic signature to verify that the transaction is authentic.
-You can use the[Transaction](https://github.com/Soneso/stellar-ios-mac-sdk/blob/master/stellarsdk/stellarsdk/sdk/Transaction.swift) class to create the requests to send to Horizon.
+To actually perform an operation, you create a transaction, which is just a group of operations accompanied by some extra information, like what account is making the transaction and a cryptographic signature to verify that the transaction is authentic.
+You can use the [Transaction](https://github.com/Soneso/stellar-ios-mac-sdk/blob/master/stellarsdk/stellarsdk/sdk/Transaction.swift) class to create the requests to send to Horizon.

 Stellar stores and communicates transaction data in a binary format called XDR.
 Luckily, the Stellar SDK provide tools that take care of all that.